joostkremers/writeroom-mode/README.md

 ## Usage ##

-Install `writeroom.el` in the usual way and activate it in a buffer by calling `M-x writeroom-mode RET`.
+Install `writeroom-mode.el` in the usual way and activate it in a buffer by calling `M-x writeroom-mode RET`.
 By default, `writeroom-mode` does the following things: